thongekchakrit/Twitter-scrapper-sentiment/README.md

 ```
 1. Make a stand alone exe file using python Tkinter GUI and Pyinstaller
-2. Create a looping automatic tweet scrapper (Stream Tweets) into a database (SQLite)
+2. Make the tweets streamable, that directly goes into a database (SQLite)
 ```

 ## Built With